cozmaoanna/movies-dashboard/README.md

 <h3> Built with </h3>
 <strong> Flask
-Python
+Python,
-HTML
+HTML,
-CSS
+CSS,
-Bootstrap
+Bootstrap,
-MongoDB database
+MongoDB database,
-JavaScript Libraries:
+</br> JavaScript Libraries:
-d3.js
+d3.js,
-dc.js
+dc.js,
-crossfilter.js
+crossfilter.js,
-queue.js
+queue.js,
-A dataset obtained here
+A dataset obtained here,
-Components
+Components,
-Flask
+Flask,
 A Python micro-framework that was used to serve the data and render the HTML pages for this Application </strong>

 <h3> Python </h3>